Become A Teacher! Make A Difference!

 Fee and Code: $1,080, XCART 002

 Books: Educational Psychology: Active Learning Edition, 14th Edition,

 Planning Effective Instruction: Diversity Responsive Methods and Management, 6th Edition, ISBN: 978-1-337-56484-7

-For more information please contact Pam Reed at email@example.com.
+For more information, and to register, please contact Emily Potts at email@example.com

 The ART-CC program is regulated and approved by the New Jersey Department of Education.